pallets-eco/flask-security/docs/patterns.rst

        (or clients must use CSRF/session cookie for logging in then once they have an authentication token, no further need for cookie).

-    #) If you enable CSRFProtect(app) and you want to support non-form based JSON requests,
+    #) If you enable CSRFProtect(app) and you want to send request data as JSON,
        then you must include the CSRF token in the header (e.g. X-CSRF-Token)

     #) You must enable CSRFProtect(app) if you want to accept the CSRF token in the request